Security GPA

 Because Fortra VM is a multi-tenant platform; user data is aggregated to give you an anonymous view for comparing your GPA against everyone else on the system.
 You can further pare down your comparison using Insight to view how your GPA compares to other businesses in your vertical, or other peer groups.

-We know that not all vulnerabilities have the same remediation cycle.
-With SLA GPA, we introduced a self-defined grace period.
-SLA GPA works well for organizations that are unable to remediate quickly due to their internal processes, such as complex change control requirements or patch management programs that involve testing before a patched vulnerability is deployed.
-Set the SLA GPA cadence by accessing the navigation panel and opening the Settings menu.
-Under the Matching and Trending header, find the toggle for Use SLA Security GPA.
-If the toggle is switched to ON a setting option will display named SLA Security GPA days.
-Type in a custom number for the amount of days needed before vulnerabilities are attributed to your GPA.
+Set the SLA GPA cadence by selecting Scan Settings > Settings, and then under the Matching and Trending header, find the toggle for Use SLA Security GPA.
+If the toggle is switched to ON, a setting option will display named SLA Security GPA days.
+Enter a value for the number of days needed before vulnerabilities are attributed to your GPA.
 With this option engaged, your GPA will better reflect the effectiveness of your organization's policies and remediation practices.

 Insight Peer Comparison